asd007/CTF_WRITEUPS/SharkyCTF-2020/Web/WebFugu.md

 ![](../Images/webfugu_4.PNG)

-Last thing I wanted to see:"REDACTED", the dread of any CTF-er. :):
+Last thing I wanted to see:"REDACTED", the dread of any CTF-er. :).
+Not giving up yet, let's dig mnore

     <div>
     <table border="1">